jlchang/2024-06-21-unix-shell-lesson/episodes/05-writing-scripts.md

 file using the same name it had on the server: species\_EnsemblBacteria.txt

 It's important to note that both `curl` and `wget` download to the computer that the command line belongs to.
-So, if you are logged into AWS on the command line and execute the `curl` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.
+So, if you are logged into a remote server on the command line and execute the `curl` command above in the terminal for the remote machine, the file will be downloaded to the remote machine, not your local one.

 ### Moving files between your laptop and your instance

-What if the data you need is on your local computer, but you need to get it *into* the cloud?
+What if the data you need is on your local computer, but you need to get it *into* the remote server (or a cloud server)?
 There are also several ways to do this, but it's *always* easier to start the transfer locally. **This means if you're typing into a terminal, the terminal should not be logged into your instance, it should be showing your local computer.
 If you're using a transfer program, it needs to be installed on your local machine, not your instance.**